 – When prompted to choose a school, you MUST choose Columbus Citizens Foundation Elementary Scholarship Program.
 DO NOT CHOOSE YOUR OWN SCHOOL.
 Later in the application, you will be asked to enter your school name and address.

-STEP 4: Submit all required support documents directly to FACTS (by mail, fax or uploaded with your application) by the February 16, 2018 deadline.
+STEP 4: Submit all required support documents directly to FACTS (by fax or uploaded to your application) by the February 7, 2020 deadline.

 Please note: Incomplete applications will not be reviewed.